Mondays 1pm to 5pm

-Our Children’s Library is a colourful and lively centre with a notice board for children’s local events and services, display boards for art from local schools, and a colouring table with crayons for small children.
+Our Children’s Library is a colourful and lively department with a notice board for children’s local events and services, display boards for art from local schools, and a colouring table with crayons for small children.
 There are toys and a cosy corner.
 We provide tables for study and various information leaflets and booklets for parents and carers.

 What our members say

 “I’m sure my girls would love to sign up to this year’s reading challenge, I would like to take this opportunity to say a big thank you!
-The Circus challenge last year helped my eldest daughters interest in reading so much, she jumped three levels at school and is never without a book these days!”
+The challenge last year helped my eldest daughters interest in reading so much, she jumped three levels at school and is never without a book these days!”

 “Waggle and Hum” reintroduced me and my family to using a library.
 Now we visit once a week at least and my daughter enjoys reading books.
 It was also very good for me to learn the nursery rhymes again and meet other mothers and babies.
 We have made friends for life.”